Hi, I'm Sachin.

 Michael Porter on Developing a Compelling Strategy

 Michael Porter, long-time professor at the Harvard Business School, is often considered the father of the modern strategy field.
 He published his groundbreaking classics, Competitive Strategy and Competitive Advantage, in 1980 and 1985, went on to publish 20 more books, and ultimately became the most cited author in business and economics.
 While product managers may have heard of Porter's popular frameworks like Porter's five forces, most don't know how to leverage his ideas in their day-to-day role.
-This 4-part series on understanding Michael Porter will help product managers translate Porter's teachings into actionable insights for developing their own product strategies.
+This essay on understanding Michael Porter will help product managers translate Porter's teachings into actionable insights for developing their own product strategies.

 A strategy explains how an organization, faced with competition, will achieve sustainable superior performance